Sizwe780/azora-os/packages/logger/README.md

 # Logger

-This is the logger package.
+This package contains a logging utility.